PelionIoT/pelion-ready-example/README.md

 This is a template application for platform vendors.
 It demonstrates how to create a simple Mbed Cloud Client application that can connect to Mbed Cloud, register resources and get ready to receive a firmware update.

 It's intended to be customized to add platform-specific features (sensors, actuators, etc) and configure the connectivity and storage to work **out-of-the-box**.
-The Simple Mbed Cloud Client template application works to work in **developer mode** by default.
+The Simple Mbed Cloud Client template application works in **developer mode** by default.

 ## Setup process